theurbanpenguin/git-daemon/README.md

 > This will set up the git server in an **unauthenticated mode**.
 This is useful
 > perhaps for a public read-only git server or a private departmental git server
 > without access to a public network.
 You will also learn how to configure
-> both read-write access and how to export repositories globally ot selectively.
+> both read-write access and how to export repositories globally or selectively.
 >
 > The demo uses to Rocky Linux 8.10 systems but the basis of the operation is
 >  transferable to other Linux systems.